tsuereth/glog/content/post/2022/09/04_elsinore.md

 But Elsinore isn't <i>just</i> a punched-up and self-sufficient take on classic Shakespeare -- it's also a time-looping murder mystery game.
 You, as Ophelia, must prevent your own untimely death!

 The majority of Elsinore's gameplay is information gathering, talking to and observing characters to learn their scandalous secrets.
-An in-game timeline (like the Bombers' Notebook in {{% game "The Legend of Zelda: Majora's Mask 3D" %}}Majora's Mask{{% /game %}}), and a map tracking the cast's movements, guide you toward the story's many parallel and intertwining threads; being in the right place at the right time, to eavesdrop on the right person, will unlock some new information that you can reveal to someone <i>else</i> leading to <i>more</i> revelations and so on.
+An in-game timeline (like the Bombers' Notebook in [Majora's Mask](game:The Legend of Zelda: Majora's Mask 3D)), and a map tracking the cast's movements, guide you toward the story's many parallel and intertwining threads; being in the right place at the right time, to eavesdrop on the right person, will unlock some new information that you can reveal to someone <i>else</i> leading to <i>more</i> revelations and so on.

 And as you gradually uncover the truths behind King Hamlet's death, and Claudius's plans, and the Norwegian spy, and the castle guards' late-night tomfoolery, you can use this information to <i>change</i> the story.
 Tell someone a secret - or even a lie - that will influence them to do something different, and that could alter the chain of events throughout Elsinore.